 25 September 2012

 Shortly after learning that he was a wizard, Harry Potter visited Diagon Alley for the first time with Hagrid.
 While the pair were perusing shops in the alley, Hagrid bought Harry his very first pet, a white snow owl, as an 11th birthday present.
 Harry decided to name his owl Hedwig, a name that he had found in the book A History of Magic, which means battle or war.
 However, even after receiving his owl and being introduced to the magic of Diagon Alley, Harry still had to return back to the Muggle world of the Dursley’s for the remainder of the summer.
 During that waiting period, Hedwig was Harry’s only companion.
 At the beginning of the second book, Harry Potter and the Chamber of Secrets, Harry did not think he had received any letters from his friends over the course of the summer; during that time, Hedwig was his only true friend.
 He found her company enjoyable and loved to raise his window and watch her fly around during the nighttime.
 Harry quickly became attached to his pet owl.
 Throughout the books, Hedwig would become Harry’s only connection to the magical world during the summers when the two would be locked and barred in Harry’s room.
+Ok, these are really great details and smart observations, but is it wise to begin a personal narrative with someone other than yourself?
+I’m interested to see where you go from ehre.

 Like Harry, 13 years ago shortly after my fifth birthday, I had the privilege of going to get my very first pet.
 My sister and I had no idea that our lives were going to be changed that day.
 We visited a strange house that smelled of dogs so we were not quite sure what to think.
 We went into the backyard and saw white puffballs running and flopping around everywhere.
 Immediately, we fell in love with every single West Highland Terrier there.
 We were able to sit down and hold the puppies in our laps and run around the yard and let them chase us, but then our parents told us it was time to leave.
 My sister and I sadly told each of the puppies goodbye and starting sulking back to the car when they said we could have one.
 We ran back to all the little babies and picked the littlest girl we could find.
 My sister and I walked back to our parents screaming, “Thank you!
 Thank you!
 Thank you!
 She is perfect!
 We love her!”
-The whole day was absolutely perfect—even the hour and a half long trip back home.
+The whole day was absolutely perfect—even the hour and a half-long trip back home.
 I was still in a booster seat, but my mom let me hold Fergie in the car.
 She snuggled close to me and kissed me and I told her, “I love you already Fergie!”
-After our interaction she started whining so I gave her to my mom.
+After our interaction, she started whining so I gave her to my mom.
 She started climbing up my mom’s chest onto her neck underneath her hair where it was nice and warm and slept there for the remainder of the car ride.
 Once we got home, Fergie ran around the house looking at everything and then finally she found herself a blanket and nestled on it and fell asleep.
 By the time we got Fergie, our newest addition, settled in at our home I was already absolutely in love.
+Really great details here.